Visit our Brick & Mortar

 Sun 11 AM - 4 PM

-I started buying and selling vintage clothing in 1999 while in college.
-I sold every Sunday for several years at the Fremont Sunday Market out of a 10x10 pop up tent.
-Back then it was first come first serve to get a selling spot for the day and space was limited.
-I would get in line as early as 7 am with the event lasting until 6 pm.
+I started buying and selling vintage clothing in 2000 while in college.
+For several years I sold every Sunday at the Fremont Sunday Market in a 10x10 pop-up tent.
+Back then it was first come first serve to secure a selling spot for the day and space was limited.
+I would get in line as early as 7 am with the event lasting until after 4 pm.

-I quickly moved into making things to sell at these markets and began upcycling bags and carry-on size suitcases, covering them in Faux Fur, coining the name FauxyFurr.
+I quickly moved into making things to sell at these markets.
+I began upcycling hand bags and carry-on suitcases, covering them in Faux Fur, coining the name “FauxyFurr”.

-I juried into the Bellevue Arts Fair in 2004, I was the youngest artist that year and the only one upcycling.
+In 2004, I juried into the Bellevue Arts Fair.
+I was the youngest artist that year and the only one upcycling at the event.
+I felt inferior to the other artists who were there that year.
+I felt like I needed more refined skills.

-In 2005 I entered into the Apparel Design Program at Seattle Central Community College.
-I graduated in 2008 with a technical degree in sewing and pattern making.
+In 2005 I started the Apparel Design Program at Seattle Central Community College.
+After a year of pre-requisites, and two grueling years of school I graduated in 2008 with a 2-year technical degree in production sewing and pattern making.
+This degree was the hardest thing I had ever earned.
+Many who entered the program dropped out.
+It was project runway for two years.
+Even our summer break was 250 hours of internship work.

-After college and during the recession, very few jobs could be found in the clothing design industry.
-I took a position in Arlington, in a custom upholstery shop that specialized in hot rods & classic cars.
+After college in 2008, amidst the recession, jobs were scarce in the clothing design industry.
+I knew I needed to think outside the box to find employment.
+I took a position in Arlington, at a small custom upholstery shop that specialized in hot rods & classic cars.
 I spent close to 3 years apprenticing under the WORST BOSS EVER.
-I told myself when I was the Boss I would create a work environment where people felt comfortable.
-A place where those involved feel like a part of something bigger than themselves.
+To this day I shudder at the mention of his name.
+Back then I promised myself, one day when I am the Boss I will create a work environment where people feel respected, important & part of my team—a place with leadership, not micro managers.

-Covid changed a lot of things for us.
-We spent 90 days in isolation, 90 days questioning who we are, what we are doing, can we be better, and what really matters.
-2020 is the year we found our store aesthetics.
-We started painting everything we could espresso brown with copper accents.
+2020 was the year everything became clear.
+Covid changed us for the better.
+We spent 90 days in isolation, 90 days questioning who we are, why are we doing this, can we be better.
+2020 is the year we refined our store aesthetics.
+We beautified our retail space by painting everything we could espresso brown with copper accents.
 We brought in more living plants and upgraded our displays & mirrors.
+We organized every square inch of our manufacturing space.
+We became laser focused.

 By the end of 2020 my interest in hat-making had become an obsession.
-I had some hat-making tools but not enough to call myself a hatmaker.
 I had watched every video & read every book I could find on the hat-making process.
 I was obsessed and curious, two traits that have remained constant in my life.
-I was ready to put myself into hat-making school, so I did.
-I began studying under a master milliner in the Seattle area.
+I owned a few mis matched hat-making tools but nothing really.
+I made a phone call to Wayne Wichern in Ballard, Washington and asked if he would see me as a private student.
+He said yes, and I started immediately.
+It’s been 4 years and I still see him.

 In high school, I moved on to ceramics.
 In college, I studied graphic design.
 During motherhood I found myself upcycling furniture & tackling home improvement projects.
 I’ve always loved color, creativity & projects.